gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_of_ada_2012_features.rst

   This AI clarifies that 'needs finalization' is part of dynamic semantics, and therefore depends on the run-time characteristics of an object (i.e. its tag) and not on its nominal type.
-As the AI indicates: "we do not expect this to affect any implementation''.
+As the AI indicates: "we do not expect this to affect any implementation".

   RM References:  7.06.01 (6)   7.06.01 (7)   7.06.01 (8)   7.06.01 (9/2)